Appearance & Reality > The Lord Jesus Christ >

 However, we must bear in mind that the epistles of the apostles in the Scriptures belong to a special category.
 There are other epistles written by the apostles which are not part of the Scriptures and they do not have the same weight and authority.
 What God desires to communicate to us through the Scriptures (of which the epistles in the New Testament form a part) is intended by God to form the basis for our knowledge of the truth and how we ought to live our lives.

 Paul’s epistles are very rich in content, revealing major issues, such as what is in God’s heart, His will for His people, how they should live, and how they can fulfil God’s eternal purpose, including church life.
-Paul’s letters do not come in the form of God telling the apostle Paul exactly what to write for God’s people.
-Rather, they come through in the form of Paul addressing various churches according to what he had understood and learned from the Lord.
+Paul’s letters do not come in the form of God telling the apostle Paul exactly what to write to His people.
+Rather, they come in the form of Paul addressing various churches according to what he had understood and learnt from the Lord.
 However, what God intends for us to understand and learn from Paul's epistles can go beyond what Paul himself understood in meaning and reality.

-Let us make an observation from 1 Corinthians 7.
+Let me make an observation from 1 Corinthians 7.

 1 Corinthians 7:25